glampert/debug-draw/README.md

 ```

 Now in `my_program.hpp` or any other header or source file,
-you can include it as a normal header file:
+you can include it as a normal C++ header:

 ```cpp
 #include "debug_draw.hpp"